cta-observatory/protopipe/docs/install/grid.rst

 ============

-Also the interface to the DIRAC grid can be installed both in development mode and as a released package.
+Also the interface to the DIRAC grid can be installed both in development mode or as a released package.

 Released version
 ----------------